Symend nabs $43M for a platform to help customers avoid defaulting on bills – TechCrunch

 Going ahead, the company is going to use the funding to continue hiring, in particular internationally, with a focus on opening up operations in Latin Americas and Asia-Pacific regions.
 It’s also going to be investing in expanding its products to include customer retention and acquisition tools, alongside more investment in expanding its product to help people avoid defaults on bills.

-“We are big believers in Symend’s mission to add lasting value to enterprises, by helping their customers avoid collections,” said Dennis Kavelman, Partner at Inovia Capital, in a statement.
+“We are big believers in Symend’s mission to add lasting value to enterprises, by helping their customers avoid collections,” said Dennis Kavelman, partner at Inovia Capital, in a statement.
 “Their approach is differentiated and effective because it combines behavioral science and data science to drive a personalized approach for each customer.
 With this new investment, Symend is well funded to execute its strategy of scaling globally, and to partner with large enterprises in many industries.”